leenyburger/sfu_landing_page_jekyll/_posts/2021-09-07-easy-react-file-upload-with-simple-file-upload-the-complete-guide.md

 We'll just call this uploadedImages. <i><mark style="background-color: lightgrey">const \[uploadedImages, setUploadedImages] = useState(\[])</mark></i>.

-Now that we have that in place, we can change our handleUpload() to set the images in our hook rather than just logging them out.
+Now that we have that in place, we can change our handleUpload() to set the images in our hook rather than just logging them out.</p>

 ![set the images in our hook](/assets/uploads/react_six_screenshot.png)

-From there, we just need our front-end to map through the images and display them!
+<p align="justify">From there, we just need our front-end to map through the images and display them!

-Add this code just below your <i><mark style="background-color: lightgrey">.upload-wrapper</mark></i> div
+Add this code just below your <i><mark style="background-color: lightgrey">.upload-wrapper</mark></i> div</p>

 ![map front-end through images](/assets/uploads/react_seven_screenshot.png)

-There you go!
+<p align="justify">There you go!
 We're now using Simple File Upload to send images straight to S3 and displaying them in a grid!

 The last step is to dress this up just a little bit.

-Move over to your App.css file and add the code below
+Move over to your App.css file and add the code below</p>

 ![App.css code](/assets/uploads/screen-shot-2021-09-08-at-7.48.49-pm.png)

 ## What just happened?

-You, my friend, just uploaded images to Amazon S3 in 6 minutes (according to this article's read time)!
+<p align="justify">You, my friend, just uploaded images to Amazon S3 in 6 minutes (according to this article's read time)!

-So now the tough stuff is out of the way and you can go build the fun parts of your app!
+So now the tough stuff is out of the way and you can go build the fun parts of your app!</p>